100+ Resources for Optimizing Productivity & Performance

 I put most of my non-business spending on this card. $300 travel credit, 3x points on travel/dining (up to 10x through Chase portal), Priority Pass, Global Entry credit, complimentary DashPass/Lyft Pink, DoorDash credit.
 Ultimate Rewards platform is the best, with transfers available to all three airline alliances for max redemption value.

-50,000 Ultimate Rewards points upon signup.
-Not the 100,000 it used to be, but still good for a free round-trip international flight. $550 annual fee cut in half with the $300 travel credit.
+60,000 Ultimate Rewards points upon signup, good for a free round-trip international flight. $550 annual fee cut in half with the $300 travel credit.

 If the $450 annual fee is a deal-breaker, you can also get the Sapphire Preferred with 2X points, a 60,000 point signup reward, and only a $95 annual fee.